 It is a 45 minute ride by road from Kalpetta to Soochippra Falls.
 The roads are good, but the last 500 metres or so were not in good condition.
 In fact, the underside of our car scraped slightly against a rock on the road.
 Luckily there was no damage.

 There is an entry fee of Rs 30 per person to enter the place.
 The forest is strictly a plastic-free zone.
 From the entry point, one has to walk about 2 km.
 Vehicles are not allowed inside.
 The path has many ups and downs.
 There are steps to climb, some of which are steep.
 It can be tiring on the legs.
 Not recommended for the old and infirm.

 When we got close to the falls, we could hear the roar of water falling on the rocks below.
 On reaching there, we found a crowd of revellers who added to the noise level.
 There were a few life guards who tried their best to control the revellers.
 The steps going down were wet and slippery.
 Visitors have to be careful when nearing the water.
 Underneath the falls is a pool.
 From there, the water flows into Chaliyar River.

 Near the falls, there were no stalls which could offer snacks, soft drinks or drinking water.
 There are some shops and restaurants right next to the entry point.
 There is also a parking area for buses and cars.

 Soochippara in Malayalam means Needle Rock.
 The water cascades down from a small opening.
 The flow of water was quite heavy.
 But during summer months, the flow will naturally come down.
 Entry to the area may be stopped during the monsoon months.

-The forests are infested with leeches.
+Leeches have overrun the forests.
 They could bite on legs, arms and other exposed parts of the body, causing bleeding.
 Please therefore remember to keep a safe distance from trees and bushes.

 Darkness falls quickly in the forest in evenings.
 So it will be advisable to start back latest by 4:00 PM or so.